FlorianBr/Makropad.DeBroglie/README.md

 ![Makropad2](winry.jpg)

 Another makropad from Aliexpress.
 5x5 hotswap sockets with Gateron Reds, Mega32U4, per Key RGB LEDs, 8 downlights, dfu bootloader.
-On USB it says dztech winry 25tf, PCB says Debroglie Lightning 25.
-Needed some reverse engineering to find out the pins for row, col and leds.
+Current versions of QMK have that keyboard as winry/winry25tc.
+But not with a full LED Matrix configuration.

  - Keys: Gateron Red
  - Keycaps: Some leftovers

 # Howto install:

-- Copy or symlink this qmk directory to <QMK>/keyboards/degbroglie/lightning25
+- Copy or symlink the keymap directory to <QMK>/keyboards/winry/winry25tc/keymaps
+- Copy or symlink the keyboard.json to <QMK>/keyboards/winry/winry25tc and replace the existing one
-- Build and flash with qmk flash -kb debroglie/lightning25 -km default
+- Build and flash with qmk flash -kb winry/winry25tc -km <SYMLINKDIR>

 ![Makropad](winry_layout.jpg)